2023 Experiment Details

 - Groups may consist of intact work teams, community members, or public volunteers.

-- Facilitators attend a mandatory orientation before leading the experiment.
+- Facilitators participate in an experiment and attend a mandatory orientation before leading the experiment.

 Groups will work with one of three challenge statements related to global sustainability and the future of work.

 Experiment facilitators see the challenge in advance, but participants do not.
 Participants receive a short brief about the problem including both text and imagery immediately before their test session begins.